hotwax/oms-documentation/documents/learn-shopify/integration/how-is-the-order-fulfillment-status-updated-to-shopify-from-hotwax-commerce/giftcardsfulfillment.md

 ### Activation of Gift Cards

-In the activation process, store associates directly apply a unique serial number and load the corresponding value onto the gift card in Shopify POS.
-This activation step ensures that the gift card is fully functional.
+Store associates initiate the gift card activation directly from the HotWax Fulfillment App.
+A scheduled job in HotWax Commerce automatically syncs these activation details to Shopify, so that these gift cards can be activated and redeemed right after customers receive their orders.

 {% hint style="info" %}
 Digital gift cards are auto-activated and customers can directly redeem them by entering a unique serial number provided with the card.